polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-local-storage.md

    Then the value is written to the storage using `set()`.
    The data type of the value passed into `set()` must be the same as the type specified above in the `get<T>()` call.

-1. Finally, return from the off-chain worker function.
+1. Finally, return from the offchain worker function.

    The full code looks similar to the following: